 - Uncontrollable sweating

 Approximately 35% of people who experience go through stage two will also go through stage three.
 This part of alcohol withdrawal is very intense and extremely dangerous to go through without the help of alcohol detox.
 This stage is noted by delirium tremens or DTs.
-Delirium tremens are very serious and potentially life-threatening.
+Delirium tremens is very serious and potentially life-threatening.
 Common symptoms of delirium tremens include:

 - Intense auditory, touch, and visual hallucinations which lead to extreme paranoia and a delirious mental state